Krissttina/Cubicle/README.md

 11. req.params -> for parameters
 req.body -> for POST data from form which are send and parse req.query -> everything in the url between ? and #(# may not be included) is called query string

     Part #2
+1. service layer should not know about view model
+2. Mongoose does not work with clear objects, instead it work with 'documents'(objects with additional funcionalities)
+3. Hbs does not work with documents tho

 ### Installation
     Part #1